thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 The Rabin Karp implementation is taken from Algorithms II by Sedgewick and Wayne.

 [This article](https://yourbasic.org/algorithms/las-vegas/) provides an excellent explanation of the difference between Monte Carlo and Las Vegas algorithms, and also makes a distinction between a Monte Carlo algorithm and a Monte Carlo simulation.

+## Acknowledgements

+I would like to thank [Adil Parvez](https://adilparvez.com) and [Scott Williams](https://scottw.co.uk) for their valuable feedback.